Simon Spark: An Artistic Inspiration

 Ask Me Anything!

-Q: What’s your favorite book?
+Q: What’s your favorite movie genre?

 A: I’m a bit of a crime thriller addict.
 One of my favorites is “The Usual Suspects.”

 Q: If you could travel anywhere in the world, where would you go?

 A: Southeast Asia.

 Q: Are you a dog person or a cat person?